We cannot deny the popularity of soccer; in fact, it is the most popular sport in the world and has been for so many years.

 The heaviness of these shin guards may slow you down on the field and also make you super uncomfortable.

-But the good news is that nowadays there are shin guards that use polyurethane for the construction and try to keep the weight down by designing the products smartly.
+But the good news is that nowadays there are shin guards that use polyurethane for construction and try to keep the weight down by designing the products smartly.

 We do not wear shin guards because they look cool, we wear them because they protect the shin area from injury causing impacts.

 So it is no surprise that soccer players include this gear whenever they practice or play leagues.